SPUR-TECH/Any-And-All/README.md

 # Deployment:

-This project was developed Visual Studio Code using GitPod workspace.
+This project was developed in Visual Studio Code using GitPod workspace.
 The code was committed to Git and pushed to GitHub in the terminal.

-## Deploying on Heroku:
+## Deploying to Heroku:

 To deploy this page to Heroku from its GitHub repository, the following steps were taken:

 1. Create the Heroku App: